oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/accessing-the-domain/admin-console.md

 A major benefit of using the Remote Console is that you don't need to install or run the WebLogic Server Administration Console on WebLogic Server instances.
 You can use the Remote Console with WebLogic Server **slim** installers, available on the [OTN](https://www.oracle.com/middleware/technologies/weblogic-server-installers-downloads.html) or [OSDC](https://edelivery.oracle.com/osdc/faces/Home.jspx;jsessionid=LchBX6sgzwv5MwSaamMxrIIk-etWJLb0IyCet9mcnqAYnINXvWzi!-1201085350).
-Slim installers reduce the size of WebLogic Server downloads, installations, Docker images, and Kubernetes pods.
+Slim installers reduce the size of WebLogic Server downloads, installations, container images, and Kubernetes pods.
-For example, a WebLogic Server 12.2.1.4 slim installer download is approximately 180 MB.
+For example, a WebLogic Server 12.2.1.4 slim installer download is approximately 180 MB smaller.

 ## Use the Remote Console